 The last leg of our journey was driving back to our sweet home.
 With special moments from the vacation in our hearts, we bade adieu to Canada.

 But with a strong desire to be back soon.
 With a short halt at Thousand island national park, we traversed our way back to the US.

 Read more: Fun things to do in Toronto with Friends

-- Canada uses the metric system of measurement, hence use of km instead of miles.
+- Canada uses the metric system of measurement, hence the use of km instead of miles.

-- Use of French language is most predominant in Montreal and Ottawa.
+- The use of the French language is most predominant in Montreal and Ottawa.

 - It is difficult to get parking in old Montreal.

 - There are long queues to get tour tickets at 90 Wellington Street, so plan to come around 8 a.m. (office opens at 9) to get tickets.
 You need separate tour tickets for East Block and Center block.
 The tour has an option of English or French.